IBM/universal-connectors/filter-plugin/logstash-filter-s3-guardium/README.md

 4. Fill in the log group and the role_arn that were assigned to the ec2

  ![Connector configuration 2](/docs/images/cloudwatch/connector_configuration_2.png)
+5. The "type" fields should match in the input and the filter configuration sections.
+This field should be unique for every individual connector added.

 ## Contribute